The Sealed Knot (reenactment): Regiments

 The Army of Parliament is divided into four Brigades, each made up of regiments, bands and dragoones.
-In addition there are three units that report directly to the Lord General: Sir William Waller’s Lifeguard of Horse, Oakey’s Dragoons, and the trayne of Artillery.
+In addition there are three units that report directly to the Lord General: Sir William Waller’s Lifeguard of Horse, Okey’s Dragoons, and the trayne of Artillery.
 The Lord General heads the Army.
 He is assisted by his Staff, who range from the Chief of Staff to humble runners.
 The following list shows the regiments in each brigade:

 Parody

 The Sealed Knot is parodied as "The Peeled Nuts" in the Discworld series of novels by Terry Pratchett.
 It has also been parodied in Chris Morris' On The Hour, where it is referred to as "The Soiled Nut".
 Half Man Half Biscuit's song "Uffington Wassail" on their 2000 album Trouble over Bridgwater challenges the Society to re-enact "Luton Town – Millwall, nineteen eighty-five", a notorious incident of football hooliganism involving rival supporters.